Ruth Chapter 3

 Modern: Noʻomī Classically /neɪˈoʊmaɪ, ˈneɪ.oʊmaɪ/, colloquially /neɪˈoʊmi, ˈneɪ.oʊmi/;) The etymology of her name is not certain, but it is possible that it means “good, pleasant, lovely, winsome.

 said, Stay here, daughter, till you learn how the matter turns out.
-For the man will not rest, but will settle the matter today.
+Because the man won’t rest unless he resolves the matter today.

 2 Responses